-Xanthomonas wilt was first reported in Uganda in 2001, in the Mukono district in the central part of the country, although a number of farmers report having seen the disease in 2000.
+Xanthomonas wilt, better known as BXW) was first reported in Uganda in 2001, in the Mukono district in the central part of the country, although a number of farmers report having seen the disease in 2000.
 Early on, a system for encouraging and verifying reports of the disease was set up and the information fed into a national database.

 The disease spread rapidly through Central Uganda and reached the major banana-producing areas in southwestern Uganda in 2005.
 Being less prone to insect transmission probably contributed to the lower incidence of the disease observed among the EAHB cultivars that dominate the region.
 That and the fact that farmers were already routinely removing the male bud for other reasons when the outbreak started.